 - Chase AARP Card

-Do Authorized User Accounts count towards the Chase 5/24 Rule?
+Do Authorized User Accounts Count Toward the Chase 5/24 Rule?

 Authorized user accounts will typically appear on your credit report.
 Because of this, they will be counted towards your 5/24 status.
-There are many data points out there that suggest calling into the Chase reconsideration line may result in some representatives not counting authorized user accounts towards your 5/24 status.
+There are many data points out there that suggest calling into the Chase reconsideration line may result in some representatives removing authorized user accounts from your 5/24 status.

-This ultimately allows you to be approved for cards impacted by the Chase 5/24 Rule, assuming your authorized user accounts put you over the 5/24 rule.
+This ultimately allows you to be approved for Chase cards, assuming your authorized user accounts put you over the 5/24 rule.
 Chase’s reconsideration phone lines are as follows:

 - Reconsideration (Personal): 888-270-2127